Is this new account from Santander any good?

 Santander Edge & cashback on bills

 You’ll earn 1% on selected household bills.
-These are the same broad categories covered by the Santander 123 accounts, though that lower rates on gas, electricity and water.
-There’s no bonus cashback on Santander products like mortgages, which you can still get via the Santander 123 account.
+These are the same broad categories covered by the Santander 123 accounts, though they are lower rates on gas, electricity and water.
+There’s no bonus cashback on Santander products like mortgages, which is only available to holders of the now closed Santander 123 account.

 - Council Tax bills (including Rates in Northern Ireland)